Get STAR interview questions and learn how to use the STAR Method to answer competency and behaviour questions like a pro!

 In addition, past behaviour is taken as an indicator of future performance.
 In other words, if you have done it once, you can do it again.
 Employers believe that they get more qualified candidates who will perform better in the role.

-Why so Many People Struggle When Answering Competency Questions?
+Why do so Many People Struggle When Answering STAR Interview Questions?